spectrocloud/librarium/docs/docs-content/enterprise-version/install-palette/airgap/vmware-vsphere-airgap-instructions.md

 1. Log in to your OCI registry and verify the Palette images and packs are available.

 2. Verify the manifest file is accessible from the file server.
 The manifest file is required for the Palette installation process.
 The screenshot below is an example of a file server hosting the unzipped manifest content.
-The example is using Caddy as the file server.
+The example uses Caddy as the file server.

   ![Example of a file server hosting the unzipped manifest content](/enterprise-version_airgap_airgap-instructions_file-server-caddy.png)